eseidel/space_traders/packages/gen/README.md

 dart run space_gen

 ## Values
-* Generates good quality, modern Dart code
+* Generates good quality, modern Dart code.
+* Gives readable errors on failure.
-* Not a complete implementation of OpenAPI
+* Generates much, but not all, of OpenAPI 3.0.
 * Generates independent classes, which can be used in pieces.
 * Supports immutable output.
 * Generates testable code.